-A bruised heel, also known as Policeman's Heel is a common cause of heel pain.
-It is usually caused by overuse, resulting in damage to the soft tissues or bone under the heel, but can occur suddenly from a heavy landing or impact.
-Here we explain the causes and treatment including taping to help you recover in the shortest possible time.
+A bruised heel, also known as Policeman's Heel, is a common cause of heel pain.
+It is usually caused by overuse, resulting in damage to the soft tissues or bone under the heel, but can also occur suddenly from a heavy landing or impact.
+Here we explain the causes and treatment, including taping, to help you recover in the shortest possible time.

-Symptoms of a bruised heel bone are similar to those of plantar fasciitis, another common cause of heel pain, however, a bruised heel is not usually worse first thing in the morning and pain is unlikely to radiate forwards into the arch of the foot like plantar fasciitis can.
+Symptoms of a bruised heel bone are similar to those of plantar fasciitis, another common cause of heel pain.
+However, a bruised heel is not usually worse first thing in the morning and pain is unlikely to radiate forwards into the arch of the foot as plantar fasciitis can.
 Another key difference between a bruised heel and plantar fasciitis is that a bruised heel often improves with rest and gets gradually worse with walking, whilst plantar fasciitis is often worse first thing in the morning and improves with walking (up to a point) as the tissues warm up and stretch.

 A bruised heel is usually caused by overuse such as repetitive bounding, long distance running, walking or landing heavily on the heel.
 Wearing hard, flat shoes which provide little or no cushioning to the heel bone can increase the likelihood of sustaining this injury.
 It is common in long-distance runners, soldiers during training from constant marching and sports involving a lot of jumping and landing on the feet.

-If you catch heel pain early and rest then it should recover quite quickly within a few days.
-If the first onset of pain is ignored and the fat pad gets damaged beyond easy repair then this is a very difficult injury to treat.
+If you catch a bruised heel early and rest then it should recover quite quickly, usually within a few days.
+However, if the first onset of pain is ignored and the fat pad gets damaged beyond easy repair then this is a very stubborn and difficult injury to treat.

 Watch expert interview video on heel pain from sports podiatrist Ian Sadler.